nye17/javelin/README.rst

 on the command line.

 In our RM models, we assume the quasar variability on scales longer than a few days can be well described by a Damped Random Walk (DRW) model, and the emission line light curves are simply the lagged, smoothed, and scaled versions of the continuum light curve.
-Fig. 1 shows the true light curves for the continuum, the Ylem, and the Zing lines.
-In particular, the Ylem (Zing) light curve is lagged by 120 (250) days, scaled by a factor of 3 (9), and smoothed by a top hat of width 3 (9) days, from the continuum light curve.
-The continuum light curve is generated from the DRW model with a time scale 100 days and variability amplitude of sigma=2.
-Thus, we have two parameters for the continuum DRW model, sigma and tau, and three parameters for each emission line model --- the lag t, the width of the tophat smoothing function w, and the flux scaling factor s.
+Fig. 1 shows the true light curves for the continuum, the Ylem, the Zing, and the broadband Yelm lines.
+In particular, the Ylem (Zing) light curve is lagged by 100 (250) days, scaled by a factor of 0.5 (0.25), and smoothed by a top hat of width 2 (4) days, from the continuum light curve.
+The continuum light curve is generated from the DRW model with a time scale 400 days, a variability amplitude of sigma=3, and a mean of 10.0 (arbitratry flux units)  Thus, for spectroscopic RM we have two parameters for the continuum DRW model, sigma and tau, and three parameters for each emission line model --- the lag t, the width of the tophat smoothing function w, and the flux scaling factor s; for photometric RM we have an additional parameter `alpha` describing the ratio between the two continua, one off and one on the line flux.

 .. figure:: http://bitbucket.org/nye17/javelin/raw/default/examples/figs/signal.png
    :scale: 80%

-   Fig. 2: True light curves of loopdeeloop (from top to bottom: the Zing emission line, the Ylem emission line, and the continuum).
+   Fig. 2: True light curves of loopdeeloop (from top to bottom: the Yelm band flux, the Zing emission line, the Ylem emission line, and the continuum).

 In practice, what we could observe are down-sampled and noisy versions of the true light curves, sometimes with seasonal gaps because of the conflict with our Sun's schedule, as shown by Fig. 3.

 .. figure:: http://bitbucket.org/nye17/javelin/raw/default/examples/figs/mocklc.png